 What to expect

-We are happy to begin taking appointments again.
+We are still open and happy to begin taking appointments.
 Please note that there have been some temporary precautions and changes.

 Temporary precautions include: